trebeljahr/trebeljahr.com/_booknotes/from-bacteria-to-bach-and-back.md

 #### Chapter Summary:

 Crazy Chapter.
 Memes can exist in humans without comprehension of humans.
 Once memes exist they compete and improve because of that competition, the improving introduces thinking tools over time, leading to words and language that eventually become powerful enough to go truly meta.
-Once language evolved by natural selection and has reached that point, comprehension can start to take over, because then humans have the capacity to actually think and reason about language and use their brains to gain new benefits from the evolved memes.
+Once language evolved by natural selection and has reached that point, comprehension can start to take over, because then humans have the capacity to  think and reason about language and use their brains to gain new benefits from the evolved memes.
 They have essentially made the jump into universality by going meta.
-Thinking about thinking becomes a thing and then thinking about language and words and what they mean, and what information actually is etc. and improving the very memes by comprehending them become things.
+Thinking about thinking becomes a thing and then thinking about language and words and what they mean, and what information  is etc. and improving the very memes by comprehending them become things.
 Humans can now start to consciously select and improve, combine and take away parts of memes they already know, to come up with new and better ones.
 The darwinistic form of evolution in memes is gradually altered by the addition of these newly designed meme variants.
 These variants form the basis of all human culture, science and technology.
 Reasons have entered the picture that way, memes becoming better at reproducing themselves also adding the thinking tools of reasoning itself.
-But even though humans can reason, often memes might still spread on their own and humans just invent reasons for their behavior post hoc.
+But even though humans can reason, often memes might still spread on their and humans just invent reasons for their behavior post hoc.

 ## Part III - Turning Our Minds Inside Out